 Kahn identified three core dimensions that encapsulate the essence of employee engagement:

-- Emotional Engagement: Relates to the affective connection employees have with their workplace.
-It necessitates creating a sense of belonging, fostering trust, and aligning with the company's values and mission.
+This involves the feelings employees have about their workplace.
+It’s about feeling a sense of belonging, building trust, and sharing the company’s values and mission.
+This emotional connection helps employees feel motivated and committed.

 Kahn argued that satisfying these three dimensions would make employees feel secure, see their efforts as meaningful, and be supported in their endeavors, thereby enhancing their engagement and performance.